 - Advanced Research Skills 2 5 credits

-- History & Theory of Modern Science Communication 30 credits
+- History and Theory of Modern Science Communication 30 credits

 Learning and teaching

 You will be taught by leading researchers and experienced practitioners in their fields, and you’ll benefit from a range of teaching and learning methods.
-They include lectures and seminars, gallery and museum visits, as well as hands-on experience of specific collections in library sessions.
+They include lectures and seminars, gallery and museum visits, group learning sessions as well as hands-on experience of specific collections in library sessions.

 You will also learn from practical experience and a variety of external speakers will give you an insight into contemporary practice in the sector.
 Independent study is an important element of the degree, allowing you to develop your research and critical skills.